-My work on this project is generously supported by the UK Society of Authors through their award of an Authors' Foundation Grant.
+Work on this project was generously supported by the UK Society of Authors through their award of an Authors' Foundation Grant.

 The cyborg incarnation is outside salvation history...the cyborg has no origin story in the Western sense....An origin story in the 'Western', humanist sense depends on the myth of original unity, fullness, bliss and terror, represented by the phallic mother from whom all humans must separate...The cyborg skips the step of original unity, of identification with nature in the Western sense.